Pregnancy and Amniocentesis

 Because amniocentesis presents a small risk for both the mother and her baby, the prenatal test is generally offered to women who have a significant risk for genetic diseases, including those who:

-- Have an abnormal ultrasound
+- Have an abnormal ultrasound or abnormal lab screens

 - Have a family history of certain birth defects